kachick/chawan/doc/localcgi.md

   interpreted as regular headers (and thus e.g. will be available for JS code calling the script using the fetch API).
   WARNING: this header must be sent before any non-hardcoded headers that take external input.
-For example, a HTTP client would have to send `Cha-Control: ControlDone` before returning the retrieved headers.
+For example, an HTTP client would have to send `Cha-Control: ControlDone` before returning the retrieved headers.

 List of public error codes: